soffes/soff.es/resume/scuba.md

 ### Experience

-354 dives with 7 years of diving experience and 18 certifications as of July 2023.
+360 dives with 7 years of diving experience and 18 certifications as of October 2023.
 Familiar with multiple gear configurations like backplate & wing, doubles, and sidemount.

 ### Certifications

+#### September 2023 — Monterey, CA

+* NAUI Kelp Restoration Diver #64146C9

 #### November 2022 — Playa del Carmen, Mexico